Bergman cyclization

 The Masamune-Bergman cyclization or Masamune-Bergman reaction or Masamune-Bergman cycloaromatization is an organic reaction and more specifically a rearrangement reaction taking place when an enediyne is heated in presence of a suitable hydrogen donor (Scheme 1).
 It is the most famous and well-studied member of the general class of cycloaromatization reactions.
 It is named for Japanese-American chemist Satoru Masamune (b.
 1928) and American chemist Robert G. Bergman (b.
 1942).
 The reaction product is a derivative of benzene.

 The reaction proceeds by a thermal reaction or pyrolysis (above 200 °C) forming a short-lived and very reactive para-benzyne biradical species.
 It will react with any hydrogen donor such as 1,4-cyclohexadiene which converts to benzene.
 When quenched by tetrachloromethane the reaction product is a 1,4-dichlorobenzene and with methanol the reaction product is benzyl alcohol.

 When the enyne moiety is incorporated into a 10-membered hydrocarbon ring (e.g. cyclodeca-3-ene-1,5-diyne in scheme 2) the reaction, taking advantage of increased ring strain in the reactant, is possible at the much lower temperature of 37 °C.

 Naturally occurring compounds such as calicheamicin contain the same 10-membered ring and are found to be cytotoxic.
 These compounds generate the diradical intermediate described above which can cause single and double stranded DNA cuts.
-There are novel drugs which attempt to make use of this property, including monoclonal antibodies such as mylotarg.
+There are novel drugs which attempt to make use of this property, including antibody-drug conjugates such as mylotarg.

 A biradical mechanism is also proposed for the formation of certain biomolecules found in marine sporolides that have a chlorobenzene unit as part of their structure.
 In this mechanism a halide salt provides the halogen.
 A model reaction with the enediyene cyclodeca-1,5-diyn-3-ene, lithium bromide as halogen source and acetic acid as hydrogen source in DMSO at 37 °C supports the theory:

 The reaction is found to be first-order in enediyne with the formation of p-benzyne A as the rate-limiting step.
 The halide ion then donates its two electrons in the formation of a new Br-C bond and radical electron involved is believed to shuttle over a transient C1-C4 bond forming the anion intermediate B. The anion is a powerful base, stripping protons even from DMSO to final product.
 The dibromide or dihydrogen product (tetralin) never form.